SchemaPlus/schema_dev/README.md

 ### schema_dev.yml

-The client gem needs a file `schema_dev.yml` in it's root, which specifies the testing matrix among other things.
+The client gem needs a file `schema_dev.yml` in its root, which specifies the testing matrix among other things.

 * `ruby`:  A single version of ruby, or a list of ruby versions.
 * `activerecord`: A single version of ActiveRecord, or a list of ActiveRecord versions